Measurements with Computed Tomography

 © Fraunhofer IOF

-Functionality of the CT system
+Functionality of CT technology

 The Fraunhofer Institute for Applied Optics and Precision Engineering IOF develops optical systems for a wide range of applications.
 The spectrum ranges from tiny illumination units to large imaging mirrors for space travel.
 By closely combining optical and precision mechanical methods, complex and high-performance optomechanical elements can be designed.
 However, metric testing of complex components and systems is often problematic.
 X-ray computed tomography (CT) opens up possible solutions here.